 Peer-to-Peer VPN

-A Peer-to-Peer VPN, also known as a Site-to-Site VPN, provides the ability to securely connect two or more geographically separate locations over the Internet as if they were a single private network (e.g., branch offices and the headquarters).
+A Peer-to-Peer VPN (also called Site-to-Site VPN) allows two or more geographically separated locations to be securely connected over the Internet as if they were a single private network — for example branch offices and the headquarters.

-- In the router portal, under the Network tab ➜ Peer-to-Peer VPN
+In the router portal under Network → Peer-to-Peer VPN:

-When a VPN is set up between two Centro Business devices, the encryption is always selected automatically.
+When a VPN is set up between two Centro Business routers, the encryption selection is made automatically.
+No manual configuration is required.

 |---|---|---|